-With colds, the flu, and COVID-19 floating around, the side effects of each illness can prevent you from getting a good night of sleep.
+With colds and the flu floating around, the side effects of each illness can prevent you from getting a good night of sleep.
 Especially if you’re wearing a CPAP mask.
 Although CPAP does a great job of managing sleep apnea, it’s not the best treatment to use while you’re sick.
 If you’re coughing and dealing with a drippy nose, the last thing you want to do is block your face from being able to blow your nose or get a drink of water.
 Let’s explore if CPAP is the best choice to use when you’re sick.

 Using CPAP When You’re Sick